reko-beep/chongyun-bot/readme.md

 > Dev version , features are added as per need, there might be some bot breaking bugs

+# Currently Working on

+  Reminders for resin and comms

 # How to Set Up

  Config file is located in **db** folder.